 Core tip: We performed a systematic review and meta-analysis comparing the diagnostic accuracy of video capsule endoscopy and double-balloon enteroscopy (DBE) in cases of obscure gastrointestinal bleeding of vascular origin.
 This is the first systematic review in this setting.
 We observed that the diagnostic accuracy of detecting small bowel bleeding from a vascular source is increased with the use of an isolated video capsule endoscope compared with isolated DBE.
 However, concomitant use increases the detection rate of the bleeding source.

 Brito HP, Ribeiro IB, de Moura DTH, Bernardo WM, Chaves DM, Kuga R, Maahs ED, Ishida RK, de Moura ETH, de Moura EGH.
-Video capsule endoscope vs double-balloon enteroscopy in the diagnosis of small bowel bleeding: A systematic review and meta-analysis.
+Video capsule endoscopy vs double-balloon enteroscopy in the diagnosis of small bowel bleeding: A systematic review and meta-analysis.
 World J Gastrointest Endosc 2018; In press

 INTRODUCTION